mehdi-essebbar/django-reactjs/README.md

 # django-reactJs
 This web application is supposed to solve a challenge.
-It uses Django/python for the backend and ReactJs in the frontend.
+It uses Django Rest Framework for the backend and ReactJs in the frontend.
 Further information about the challenge can be found following this link: https://github.com/hiddenfounders/web-coding-challenge/blob/master/README.md

-# A React/Redux Authentication Demo Site, using DjangoRestFramework/DjangoRestAuth

--It is a good demonstration of how to integrate react/redux with django-rest-framework to build a fully functional web application.

--It can also serve as a starter template for building a variety of web applications that needs authentication.

-## Backend:
+## Backend: Django/ Django-rest-framework / MongoDB

+Tools:
-   - django 1.11
+    - django 1.9
-   - django-rest-framework 3.7
+    - django-rest-framework 3.3.1
+    - python 3.6
+    - mongoengine 0.15.0
+    - pymongo 3.6.0

+    -MongoDB 3.4

+How it works:

+    - install the database:
+        Go to MongoDB website (https://www.mongodb.com/download-center#community).
+Find your developpement environement, then download MongoDB installer.
+        You can choose a specific version of MongoDB by checking the All version binaries link in the page.
+        Install your MongoDB database now.

+    - install python version 3.6, together with pip and virtualenv.
+    - clone the repository from my github https://github.com/Mehdi6/django-reactjs, and place it in a new folder.
+    - install a virtualenv:
+        run the command line, place yourself inside the folder of the project then create activate your new virtualenv. install the requirements by runing the following command: `pip install -r requirements.txt`
-   - django-rest-auth 0.9.2
+    - import data
+        Now we need to create a new database where our application data will live.
+        All you need is to run the data_import.py script.
+Go to the django_backend folder and run the data_import script.
+This script will import dump data from a remote server about shops and transfer them to a new database.

+    - run the server
+        first run the command : `python manage.py migrate`
+        then: `python manage.py runserver`

-## Frontend:
+## Frontend: React/ Redux / NodeJS

+Tools:
+    - react
+    - redux
+    - react-google-maps
+    - react-bootstrap
+    - axios
     - webpack
-   - React v16
-   - React Router 4
-   - Redux
-   - reactstrap (Bootstrap 4 components)

-## How to use it
+How it works:

-Clone the repository, which includes both backend and frontend.

-## Backend: Django, Django Rest Framework and Django-Rest-Auth

-cd to django_backend directory

-create your virtualenv and activate (python3) under win: python -m venv 'envname'

-run `pip install -r requirements.txt` to install all django dependencies.

-run `python manage.py migrate` to migrate database.

-run `python manage.py runserver` to start django development server to serve the demo site.

-the backend server should be localhost:8000.

-## Frontend: React/Redux

-all JavaScript and html source code are within react_src directory, bundle.js will be generated in static/js directory. index.html will be generated in templates/project directory.

-run `npm install` to install all node dependencies.
+    - install npm: go to https://nodejs.org/en/ and download NodeJs.
+Then install it in your environment
+    - install the modules: open the command line and locate yourself in the react_frontend folder.
+Then run the next command line `npm install`

-run `npm run start` to start the webpack dev server for frontend app.
+    - launch the server: `npm run start` to run the frontend server.

-now you can go to localhost:8083 to access the main page of the demo site.

 ## Issue Reporting

 If you have found a bug or feature request, please report them at the repository issues section.

 ## License

 MIT